 Partially served and CVA communities are responsible for their own compliance monitoring and reporting, and must be contacted directly for their individual results.
-The chart below combines all three CVA communities data (Chicopee, Wilbraham and South Hadley FD1).
+The chart below combines data for all three CVA communities data (Chicopee, Wilbraham and South Hadley FD1).
+Although, they are separately regulated, however each community is regulated individually.

-Bromate is tested monthly per DEP requirements for water systems that treat with ozone.
+Bromate is tested monthly as required for water systems that treat with ozone.
 Bromide in the raw water may be converted into bromate following ozonation.
-EPA's RAA Maximum Contaminant Level (MCL) standard for bromate is $10 \mu g/L$ .
+EPA's RAA MCL standard for bromate is 10 ug/L.

 The LRAA for TTHMs and HAA5s for MWRA's Compliance Program (represented as the line in the top two graphs below) remains below current standards.
-The Max LRAA in the quarter for TTHMs = $18.6 \mu g/L$ ; HAA5s = $18.6 \mu g/L$ .
-The current RAA for Bromate = $0.0 \mu g/L$ .
-CVA's DBP levels continue to be below current standards.
+The Max LRAA in the quarter for TTHMs = 17.5 μ g/L; HAA5s = 17.3 μ g/L. The current RAA for Bromate = 0.0 μ g/L. During the Q3 2019 sampling, two CVA communities exceeded Operational Evaluation Levels for HAA5 or Total Trihalomethanes.
+While this does not result in a violation this requires an analysis and review of their water system and a report to MADEP.
+No LRAA exceedances or violations occurred this quarter for any of the CVA communities.
+MWRA and the CVA communities continue to closely monitor and manage the disinfection process to minimize DBP production.